 British naval officer John Byron, grandfather of poet Lord Byron, once spent a winter marooned here.
 During the voyage of the Beagle, Charles Darwin made extensive observations, while Chilean naval officer Enrique Simpson delivered the first official report in 1871.
 In 1940, the government began a canal across the isthmus to simplify communications with the far south but soon gave up the project.
 In 1959 it declared the area a national park, but as late as the 1980s it entertained proposals to build a road for cargo transshipments.

 Geography and Climate of Parque Nacional Laguna San Rafael

 Laguna San Rafael is 225 kilometers southwest of Puerto Chacabuco via a series of narrow channels, but only 190 kilometers from Coyhaique as the air taxi flies.
 To the east rises the rugged Patagonian mainland; to the west lie the myriad islands of the Archipiélago de Chonos and the Península de Taitao.

-Altitudes range from sea level to 4,058-meter Monte San Valentín, the southern Andes’s highest peak.
-Sea-level temperatures are fairly mild, about 8°C, with upwards of 2,500 millimeters of rainfall per year.
+Elevations range from sea level to 4,058-meter Monte San Valentín, the southern Andes’ highest peak.
+Sea-level temperatures are fairly mild, about 8°C, with upward of 2,500 millimeters of rainfall per year.
 At higher elevations, precipitation doubles, temperatures are colder, and the snowfall feeds 19 major glaciers that form the 300,000-hectare Campo de Hielo Norte.
 Pacific storms can darken the skies for weeks on end, but views are stunning when the overcast lifts.

 Flora and Fauna